JohnCoene/javascript-for-r/_book/1-02-basics.md

 ### Installed files {#basics-installed-files}

 Here we tackle the topic of installed files as it will be relevant to much of what the book covers.
 Installed files are files that are downloaded and copied as-is when users install the package.
 This directory will therefore come in very handy to store JavaScript files that package will require.
-These files can be accessed with the `system.file` function which will look for a file from the root of the `inst/` directory.
+These files can be accessed with the `system.file` function, which will look for a file from the root of the `inst/` directory.

 ```r
 # return path to `inst/dependency.js` in `myPackage`